 Many people ask if I am a mindfulness expert.
 Mindfulness is a passion.
 It has helped me as a mom, serial entrepreneur, author, and inventor.
 I am enrolled in the Mindfulness Meditation Teacher Training Program at UC Berkeley.

-I look forward to and welcome you to the Harvard-Westlake Mindfulness Club!
+I look forward to and welcome you to the Harvard-Westlake Parents Mindfulness Club!

 Please let me know how I can ever support you!